 If you read medical papers from 50 or 60 years ago they are crystal clear, and the findings are presented in such a way that you can actually understand what the authors are trying to say.
 Incomprehensible statistical tests were kept to an absolute minimum.
 It is also difficult to spot any underlying agenda – other than an attempt to establish the truth.

 Science is the belief in the ignorance of experts

 Murphy’s law and known unknowns

 Anything that can go wrong will go wrong.
 You need to really think through an issue, and all of the things that can go wrong in science.

 We all have (varying degrees of) cognitive dissonance

 Most scientists (if not all), do not set out to deliberately manipulate, or distort the truth.
-But when the pressure is on, it is remarkably easy to dismiss a finding here, To accept subjectively that a model accounts for real world … More away a fact there, seek out studies that confirm your views, and find flaws in research that appears contradictory.
+But when the pressure is on, it is remarkably easy to dismiss a finding here, explain away a fact there, seek out studies that confirm your views, and find flaws in research that appears contradictory.
 Before you know it, facts can twist through one hundred and eighty degrees.
 Which is why two groups of researchers can look at exactly the same data, and come to completely opposed views as to their meaning.
 (See climate change).
-If it is true that most research findings are just A measurement within the uncertainty range of its prediction… More of popular bias/dogma, and personally I have no doubt that it is, how can you sift out the information that is true/accurate, and potentially vitally important, from that which is true but completely irrelevant?
+If it is true that most research findings are just confirmation of popular bias/dogma, and personally I have no doubt that it is, how can you sift out the information that is true/accurate, and potentially vitally important, from that which is true but completely irrelevant?
 Or, perhaps more critically, how can you recognise the health stories which are so biased as to be – effectively – untrue.
 How can you find out the consequences of ‘doctoring the data’?